Envision. Aspire. Achieve.

 “Create the Story of You” Elementary Curriculum

-In in partnership with Woodside Community Gardens and PK Management, 100 Book Challenge offers a key academic component to the Charting Careers program at Woodside Gardens.
+In partnership with Woodside Community Gardens and PK Management, 100 Book Challenge offers a key academic component to the Charting Careers program at Woodside Gardens.
 This 12-week reading fluency program, supported by dedicated and trained tutors, has already shown measurable results.
 Read more about this program.

 The 2016 Pilot Elementary Team (left to right): Meredith Adams Krissoff, Lindsey Ells, Michele Rensler, program developer Nancy Clifford, Emilia Gonzalez